 \begin{corollary} Let $\WbH$ be an $\H$-cylindrical Liouville fBm, $W_\H$ an $\H$-cylindrical Brownian motion, and consider a function $\Phi:(0,T)\to\calL(\H,E)$.

-\ben \item If $0<\b<\frac12$ and $\Phi$ is stochastically integrable with respect to $W_\H^\b$, then $\Phi$ is stochastically integrable with respect to $W_\H$ as well. \item If $\frac12<\b<1$ and $\Phi$ is stochastically integrable with respect to $W_\H$, then $\Phi$ is stochastically integrable with respect to $\WbH$ as well. \een \end{corollary}
+\ben \item If $0<\b<\frac12$ and $\Phi$ is stochastically integrable with respect to $W_\H^\b$, then $\Phi$ is stochastically integrable with respect to $W_\H$ as well. \item If $\frac12<\b<1$ and $\Phi$ is stochastically integrable with respect to $W_\H$, then $\Phi$ is stochastically integrable with respect to $\WbH$ as well. \een In fact, for any two numbers $0<\beta_1 <\beta_2 <1$, stochastic integrability with respect to $W_\H^{\b_1}$ implies stochastic integrability with respect to $W_\H^{\b_2}$. \end{corollary}

 We proceed with two further sufficient conditions for stochastic integrability.
 In both we assume that $\WbH$ is an $\H$-cylindrical Liouville fBm of order $\b$ and $W_\H$ is an $\H$-cylindrical Brownian motion.